You can create assignments alongside other content.

 Be aware that if you change an existing assignment that students can access, some students may have started their submissions.
 You can't change the grading schema if you've already started grading.

 Based on the assignment element and settings, you can move, edit, delete, or download it.
-Select the menu to access the available options.
+Open the menu to access the available options.
 Press the Move icon to move an element to a new location on the assignment page.

 When you create an assignment and make it visible to students, they're notified in their activity streams.